cubeta-io/cubeta-starter/docs/introduction.md

 > [!warning]
 > installing (api or web) is critical to make the generated endpoints or pages work properly

-## Important Step !

-after installing (web or api) a new provider will appear in the `app/Providers` directory, so you need to register it in your project by going to `config/app.php` and in the file search for the `providers` array and add this line to it : `\App\Providers\CubetaStarterServiceProvider::class `

 > [!warning]
 > performing the installation processes using the package GUI will cause the to override any file that has the same name